dyhBUPT/iKUN/README.md

 ## Abstract

 Referring multi-object tracking (RMOT) aims to track multiple objects based on input textual descriptions.
-Previous works realize it by simply integrating an extra textual module into multi-object tracker.
+Previous works realize it by simply integrating an extra textual module into the multi-object tracker.
-However, they typically need to retrain the entire framework and have difficulty in optimization.
+However, they typically need to retrain the entire framework and have difficulties in optimization.
 In this work, we propose an insertable Knowledge Unification Network, termed iKUN, to enable communication with off-the-shelf trackers in a plug-and-play manner.
 Concretely, a knowledge unification module (KUM) is designed to adaptively extract visual features based on textual guidance.
-To imporve the localization accuracy, we present a neural version of Kalman filter (NKF) to dynamically adjust process noise and observation noise based on the current motion status.
+Meanwhile, to improve the localization accuracy, we present a neural version of Kalman filter (NKF) to dynamically adjust process noise and observation noise based on the current motion status.
 Moreover, to address the problem of open-set long-tail distribution of textual descriptions, a test-time similarity calibration method is proposed to refine the confidence score with pseudo frequency.
 Extensive experiments on Refer-KITTI dataset verify the effectiveness of our framework.
-To speed up the development of RMOT, we also contribute a more challenging dataset, Refer-Dance, by extending public DanceTrack dataset with motion and dressing descriptions.
+Finally, to speed up the development of RMOT, we also contribute a more challenging dataset, Refer-Dance, by extending public DanceTrack dataset with motion and dressing descriptions.

 ## Experiments